Kuanhao-Chao/splam/docs/source/content/alignment_evaluation.rst

 |

-.. _assemble_alignments_into_trans:
+.. _assemble-alignments-into-transcripts:

 Step 6: Assembling alignments into transcripts
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 We ran Stringtie to assemble the original alignment BAM file and the Splam-cleaned alignment BAM file.
-Subsequently, we loaded both sets of assembled transcripts along with the RefSeq annotation into IGV (:numref:`figure_EHMT1_assembly`).
+Subsequently, we loaded both sets of assembled transcripts along with the RefSeq annotation into IGV (:numref:`figure-EHMT1-assembly`).
 Upon observation, we noted that at the EHMT1 gene locus, there was originally one transcript assembled on the opposite strand of this gene, which will no longer be assembled after applying Splam's cleaning process, and the 3' end of the transcripts become more accurate!

-.. _figure_EHMT1_assembly:
+.. _figure-EHMT1-assembly:
 .. figure::  ../_images/EHMT1_assembly.png
     :align:   center
     :scale:   30 %